Vin313/hangman-ai-game/README.md

 1. Clone or download this repository to your local machine.

-2. Navigate to the project directory: cd hangman-game-ai
+2. Navigate to the project directory

 3. Install the required dependencies: pip install -r requirements.txt